awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 DynamoDB automatically synchronizes each global secondary index with its base table\.
 When an application writes or deletes items in a table, any global secondary indexes on that table are updated asynchronously, using an eventually consistent model\.
 Applications never write directly to an index\.
 However, it is important that you understand the implications of how DynamoDB maintains these indexes\.

+ Global secondary indexes inherit the read/write capacity mode from the base table\.
+For more information, see [Considerations When Changing Read/Write Capacity Mode](switching.capacitymode.md)\.

 When you create a global secondary index, you specify one or more index key attributes and their data types\.
 This means that whenever you write an item to the base table, the data types for those attributes must match the index key schema's data types\.
 In the case of *GameTitleIndex*, the *GameTitle* partition key in the index is defined as a String data type, and the *TopScore* sort key in the index is of type Number\.
 If you attempt to add an item to the *GameScores* table and specify a different data type for either *GameTitle* or *TopScore*, DynamoDB will return a `ValidationException` because of the data type mismatch\.

 When you put or delete items in a table, the global secondary indexes on that table are updated in an eventually consistent fashion\.
 Changes to the table data are propagated to the global secondary indexes within a fraction of a second, under normal conditions\.
 However, in some unlikely failure scenarios, longer propagation delays might occur\.
 Because of this, your applications need to anticipate and handle situations where a query on a global secondary index returns results that are not up\-to\-date\.